nutan-sangani/sunbaseCustomerManagement/README.md

 ## Description
 ### This an customer Management app built using React as frontend, spring boot for rest apis and mysql for database.

-## Features
+## Features :
-#### 1. My project has all the crud features , like adding, searching, removing, updating customers.
+1. Authentication using JWT.
+2. Has feature to add, delete, update, retreive customers from the database
+3. Has feature to sync data with a remote server, using the sync button on the bottom of the getCustomer page

-## Features that could not be implemented
+## Things that it lack :
-#### 1. I could not implement JWT authentication on my app, due to time constraints.
+1. Tests. (could not implement, due to time constraint and lack of knowledge of testing in java).
-#### 2. I cound not implement proper error handling due to time constraints (i know time shouldnt be an excuse for error handling, but i am quite new to spring boot, thus delay).
+2. Error handling on frontend as well as backend to convey meaning full error messages (could not implement due to time constraints).
+3. Register functionality has not been implemented, since it was not one of the requirements.

 ## How to start the app
-0. Clone the repo to local pc using " git clone -b master https://github.com/nutan-sangani/sunbaseAssignment.git " (remember to clone master branch)
+0. Clone the repo to your local pc using the command : "git clone https://github.com/nutan-sangani/sunbaseCustomerManagement.git"
 1. Open mysql and create 2 table :
     create table customers (
     id varchar(40) primary key not null,